 Australia's national trail runs through 18 national parks and over 50 state forests, mountains, grazing fields, rivers, waterfalls, and countless gorgeous wilderness areas.
-The trail of 5,330 kilometres stretches north to south along Australia's east coast.
-The lengthy route is divided into 12 more or less similar passages ranging from 400 to 500 kilometres in length.
-The start point is located in Cooktown, further markers on the trail's map are Gunnawarra, Collinsville, Kabra, Biggenden, Blackbutt, Killarney, Cullendore, Ebor, Barrington Tops, Jenolan Caves, Mt Kosciuszko, Omeo, and the final point is Healesville.
-Thus, it covers three states of Australia including Queensland, New South Wales, and Victoria.
+The trail of 3,312 mi (5,330 km) stretches all along Australia's east coast from Cooktown in Queensland, across New South Wales, to Healesville in Victoria, or reverse.
+The lengthy route is divided into 12 more or less similar passages ranging from 250 to 500 mi (400 to 500 km) in length.
+The major markers on the route map include Gunnawarra, Collinsville, Kabra, Biggenden, Blackbutt, Killarney, Cullendore, Ebor, Barrington Tops, Jenolan Caves, Mt Kosciuszko, and Omeo.

 Southbound route, Cooktown to Healesville (best time: April–November)